chuchunf/leetcode-scala-3/src/main/scala/stack/stack.md

 # Stack
-A stack is an abstract data type that serves as a collection of elements, supporting two basic operations, Push to add an element and Pop to remove the most recently pushed element out.
+A stack is an abstract data type that serves as a collection of elements, supporting two basic operations,
+1. **Push** to add an element to the top
+2. **Pop** to remove the most recently pushed element out.

 Additionally, a peek operation may give access to the top without modifying the stack

+## Implementation
-- Stack could be implemented use a linked list or an array
+- Stack could be implemented using a **linked list** or an array

+## Applications
-- Stack data structures are used in backtracking problems, elements could be pushed in for later processing
+1. Stack data structures are used in **backtracking problems**, elements could be pushed in for later processing.
-  - Unlike back tracking technique, stack normally holds conditions not actual result
+   Unlike the backtracking technique, the stack normally holds conditions not the actual result
-  - Matching parentheses => back track of unmatched pair
+   - Matching parentheses => backtrack of unmatched pair
-  - Stock span => back track to the previous height
+   - Stock span => backtrack to the previous height
-  - The shortest unsorted array => back track to the previous unsorted
+   - The shortest unsorted array => backtrack to the previous unsorted
-- Stack has similar usage as hashmap to reduce the O(n) to O(1)
+2. Stack has similar usage as hashmap to **reduce the O(n) to O(1)**.
-  - Hashmap works when we just need to know existence instead of actual operation of each item
+   Hashmap works when we just need to know the existence instead of the actual operation of each item, Stack works when the **natural order of processing is FILO**
-  - Stack works when we only need to know the local optimal value related to the problem
+   - Evaluate Reverse Polish Notation => next element need to be processed is last in
+   - Valid Parentheses => next element that needs to be matched is last in
+3. Reverse of element order
+4. Processing Function Calls => convert recursion to iteration

-Tips
+## Tips
-- Store the index instead of actual value
+1. Store the index instead of the actual value

 ### 155. Min Stack
 ```scala